 Cylinder Head Oil Supply Bars

-Once all the seals are replaced the lubrication bars can be offered in place and the plastic adapters pushed home.
+Once all the seals are replaced, the lubrication bars can be offered in place, and the plastic adapters pushed home.
 Hopefully, with the care given, this should be a trouble-free cylinder head for years to come.
 I have new seals for the rocker cover and spark plug holes, but I won’t fit them yet as I don’t want to lose them before the head bolts go in!

 The original rocker cover that came on the cylinder head was most certainly past best.
-The paint was flaking, it was covered in oil and it was showing scratches from something being dropped on it.
+The paint was flaking, covered in oil, and it was showing scratches from something being dropped on it.
 While the appearance was not in keeping with the engine’s age, I couldn’t bring myself to refit it.
 It seemed daft to put so much time into building the cylinder head then finish it off with a worn, shabby-looking rocker cover.

 The solution was to take a punt on a very cheap eBay part.
 The item listing showed a very filthy cover that was way below the price some specialist suppliers sell at.
 So it was no surprise when it arrived how disgusting it was.
-Into a bath of degreaser it went, for a thorough scrubbing, in the hopes of turning a sow’s ear into a silk purse.
+Into a bath of degreaser, it went, for a thorough scrubbing, in the hopes of turning a sow’s ear into a silk purse.

 It actually took surprisingly little effort to get it looking immeasurably better.
 Much of the back on crud inside the cover came off with a minimum of scrubbing.
-It turns out that while the rocker cover had been sat around in a garage collecting dust and filth, it was in very good condition underneath.
+It turns out that while the rocker cover had been sat around in a garage collecting dust and filth, it was in excellent condition underneath.

-Little by little the eBay bargain scrubbed up really well.
+Little by little, the eBay bargain scrubbed up really well.
 It actually created quite a dilemma.
-This is a much better-looking rocker cover than the one on my own car, so should I in fact swap mine out?
+This is a much better-looking rocker cover than the one on my own car, so should I swap mine out?
 In fact, this engine should be much better than mine once it’s finished.
-So should I simply install this engine in my own car once it’s done?
+So should I install this engine in my own car once it’s done?
 The reality is I have very different plans for the engine in my car.
 I suspect I’ll be going through all this building again, and I’m fine with that.

 The Finished Cylinder Head

 After a few hours of building, the cylinder head is looking immeasurably better than how it started.
 I’m pretty confident that this will restore a lot of the missing horsepower to the engine.
-The work put in should have it running much better too if I haven’t got anything wrong!
+The work put in should have it running much better, too, if I haven’t got anything wrong!